ArmDeveloperEcosystem/roadmap/README.md

-# Arm Learning Paths Roadmap
+# Arm Learning Path Roadmap

 Arm Learning Paths are maintained at: https://github.com/ArmDeveloperEcosystem/arm-learning-paths

-## Learning Paths project
+## Learning Path Project

 There is a project which tracks the Todo, In Progress, and Published Learning Paths at https://github.com/orgs/ArmDeveloperEcosystem/projects/4

-## Learning Paths roadmap (Todo)
+## Learning Path Roadmap (Todo)

-Put roadmap items for new Learning Paths on the project Todo list by creating an [issue in this repository](https://github.com/ArmDeveloperEcosystem/roadmap/issues) with the title of the proposed Learning Path and some information in the description about it.
+Put roadmap items for new Learning Paths on the project Todo list by creating an [issue in this repository](https://github.com/ArmDeveloperEcosystem/roadmap/issues) with the title of the proposed Learning Path and a short summary of the concept.

-## Learning Path reports
+## Learning Path Reports

 Use the Python script `tools/generate-monthly-report.py` to generate reports of the current Todo items and the published Learning Paths.